 A national symbol of loyalty is Akita; the dog walked to Shibuya Station everyday to meet its master, even years after his master’s death.
 “Hachi: A Dog’s Tale” is a 2009 tear-jerker movie starring Richard Gere that was based on Akita’s story.

 Myth of Tomorrow Mural

 Mural depicting the Hiroshima bombing.
 The mural went missing in the 1960s but was found in Mexico in the early 2000s and returned to Japan to be restored and installed at Shibuya Station.

 Outside Shibuya Station

 As the busiest intersection in Japan, this is the place to take a few moments and people watch.
 Then take a time-lapse video at the corner of the intersection while the pedestrians cross in all directions.
 I also saw the Mario Carts Tour near Shibuya, the carts from the Mario Carts game.

 Walk down the main pedestrian-only drag in Shibuya for a lesson in Japan’s pop culture.
 Find a mix of Japanese and North American shopping along with fast food dining.
 Pop into a Purikura Photo booth for a strip of pics as a souvenir, a must for teens and young adults.

 After exploring Shibuya and doing a bit of souvenir shopping, head back to Shibuya Station for the next destination.
 Then take the Ginza Line (Orange) from Shibuyu Station to Omate-Sando Station (G2).

 Exit Omote-Sando Station and walk in either direction.

-Where the Ginza area is for traditional luxury shopping, Omote-Sando offers edgier desingers.
-With designers like Commes des Garcons, Stella McCarthey and Prada, find contemporary architecture in Omote-Sando as well.
+While the Ginza area is for traditional luxury shopping, Omote-Sando offers edgier boutiques.
+With designers like Commes des Garcons, Stella McCarthey and Prada, also find contemporary architecture in Omote-Sando.